marcosasn/tst-iqcheck/README.md

 ### Messages

-QCHECK produces warning messages that give hints about **code** (programming solution to the problem), **style** (Python coding standards) and **vocabulary** (programming solution identifiers).
+IQCHECK produces warning messages that give hints about **program identifiers** (programming solution identifiers).
+These warning messages are based on the similarity between the identifiers obtained from student program and the words extracted from problem specification text.

-Warning messages about code quality are based on well-known quality software metrics and other requirements.
-Style hints are based on PEP8 - Python community canonical style guide.
-Vocabulary messages are based on the problem specification terms.

 ### Example
 ```